Donate

 Steps for third-party payment requests:

-Requests for third-party payments (all except tuition and course material requests) received within the first weeks of term, before the semester Census date, will not be processed and paid until after the Census date.
+Requests for third-party payments (all except tuition and course materials requests) received within the first weeks of term, before the semester Census date, will not be processed and paid until after the Census date.
+The Fall 2026 Census Date for full-term courses is September 22, 2026.

-1. The student must submit an Emergency Need Request form, including a detailed explanation of the emergency need situation, necessary supporting documents, and/or other items required for review.
+1. The student must submit an Emergency Need Request form that includes a detailed explanation of the emergency need, any necessary supporting documents, and any other items required for review.

-2. Once submitted, the request is reviewed by the committee, which considers financial circumstances, student account information, and academic progress, along with all submitted materials.
+2. Once submitted, the request is reviewed by the Student Persistence Review Committee, which considers financial circumstances, student account information, academic progress, and all submitted materials.

 • The student is notified via C-GCC email if additional supporting documentation is required.

-3. Additional conversations and/or emails with a member of the Workgroup may be required to determine the request’s outcome.
+3. Additional conversations and/or emails with a member of the Student Persistence Review Committee may be required to determine the outcome of the request.

-4. If a request is approved for a third-party vendor (landlord, mechanic, etc.), payment cannot be initiated until a formal bill/invoice and a W9 document (completed by the vendor) are received.
+4. If a request is approved for payment to a third-party vendor (landlord, mechanic, childcare, etc.), payment cannot be initiated or processed until the vendor has received a formal bill or invoice and a W-9.

-1. Additionally, the Student Persistence Workgroup may refer students to campus resources when applicable – e.g., mental health counseling, academic tutoring & coaching, health services, Workforce NY, career & transfer services.
+5. Additionally, the Student Persistence Review Committee may refer students to campus resources when applicable – e.g., mental health counseling, academic tutoring & coaching, health services, Workforce NY, career & transfer services.

-While multiple requests during the same academic year will be accepted for review, students who submit requests for recurring support will not be eligible to receive this funding and will be referred to other resources and community agencies who may be able to assist.
+While multiple requests within the same academic year and/or semester will be accepted for review, students who submit requests for recurring support may not be eligible for this funding and will be referred to other resources and community agencies that may be able to assist.

-• Students should expect to hear from a review committee member by college email within 5 business days of submitting food card, fuel card, or bus voucher requests.
+• Students should expect to hear from a Student Persistence Review Committee member by college email within 5 business days of submitting food card, fuel card, or bus voucher requests.

-• The timeline for third-party payment requests (see list above for eligible categories) is based on the committee’s promptly receiving necessary documentation and a W-9 from the vendor.
+• The timeline for third-party payment requests (see the list above for eligible categories) depends on how quickly the committee receives all required documentation and a completed W-9 from the vendor.